TEACHING HOURS, RECEPTIONS, EXCURSIONS

 Anthony Hirst has taught at the Byzantine Greek Summer School since 2005 and been the Director and organizer of the Summer School since 2006.
 He studied New Testament Greek, Modern Greek, Classical Greek and Byzantine Greek (in that order) over a period of over 30 years, and taught all but New Testament Greek during his ten years as a lecturer at Queen's University Belfast, from where he retired in 2009.
 His book God and the Poetic Ego is a study of the use and abuse of Biblical and liturgical texts in the work of three modern Greek poets.
 He has published translations of Modern Greek poetry and prose and is now co-ordinating a project to translate the whole of the Histories of John VI Kantakouzenos into English, for the new series Translated Texts for Byzantinists, from Liverpool University Press.

 Philip Burton has a Doctorate in Classics from Cambridge University, and is now a Reader in Latin and Early Christian Studies in the University of Birmingham.
 He has taught Classics and Theology in various universities, and taught for many years at the Lampeter Summer Workshop in Greek and Latin.
 He has published on various aspects of early Christianity and on the heritage of the Graeco-Roman world.
-He taught at the Summer School in 2013.
+He taught at the Summer School in 2013 and 2014.

 Seán McCrum studied Classics at Trinity College Dublin, and then spent several years as a research assistant in the Ulster Museum in Belfast, before being appointed Director of the Douglas Hyde Gallery at Trinity College Dublin.
 Later he worked as a critic, writer and broadcaster, and from 1987 to the present he has been an independent curator, organizing and managing cultural projects, events and exhibitions in many parts of the world.
 In recent years he has produced many of his own creative projects, which often involve the performance of Greek texts — in Classical, Hellenistic, Byzantine and Modern Greek.
-He has participated in Level-3 of the Byzantine Greek Summer School every year since 2009, and he has introduced text performance into the Summer School in most of those years, and may be doing so again in 2014.
-He taught at the Summer School in 2013.
+He has participated in Level-3 of the Byzantine Greek Summer School every year since 2009, and he has introduced text performance into the Summer School in most of those years, and may be doing so again in 2015.
+He taught at the Summer School in 2013 and 2014.